tpoisot/ms_pop_networks/ms_pop.md

 interaction turnover.

 ## The basic processes

+% DG: I like the structure of each section, but I would almost try to limit it to one good paragraph per subsection.
+There are already three families of processes (and I propose a fourth one, see below), times 3 paragraphs per process, it already makes 9-12 paragraphs, which is considerable.

 The reasoning for a neutral approach to species interaction networks is as follows.
 In order for two species to interact, there are essentially two types of